MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 This release of R Server, built on open source R 3.3.3, includes new and updated packages, extending R Server through machine learning capabilities, operationalization enhancements with real-time scoring and dynamic scaling of VMs, and integration with sparklyr.

+Also, check out our [blog announcement post](https://blogs.technet.microsoft.com/dataplatforminsider/2017/04/19/introducing-microsoft-r-server-9-1-release/) for this release.
 <a name="machinelearning"></a>

 ## Machine Learning enhancements and pre-trained models